-- Demonstrate thorough knowledge of the primary texts studied in relation to the novel genre, literary heritage and cultural context;
+- demonstrate, by way of coursework and examination as required, thorough knowledge of the primary texts studied in relation to the novel genre, literary heritage and cultural context;

-- read, analyse and reflect critically upon diverse modern scholarship on the Ancient Novel;
+- demonstrate, by way of coursework and examination as required, an ability to read, analyse and reflect critically upon diverse modern scholarship on the Ancient Novel;

-- understand, evaluate and utilise a variety of primary source material, from different linguistic cultures and heritages;
+- demonstrate, by way of coursework and examination as required, an ability to understand, evaluate and utilise a variety of primary source material, from different linguistic cultures and heritages;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.